-What visitors to the British Museum think should happen to the Elgin Marbles
+What visitors to the British Museum think should happen to the Elgin marbles

-A diplomatic row erupted after Rishi Sunak cancelled a meeting with the Greek prime minister where the statues were due to be discussed
+A diplomatic row erupted after Rishi Sunak cancelled a meeting with the Greek prime minister who wanted to discuss the statues

+Related video: Elgin Marbles in UK 'like cutting Mona Lisa in half', says Greek Prime Minister

-The Elgin Marbles have been a source of diplomatic and cultural controversy since a row erupted over where the ancient artifacts should be homed.
+The Elgin marbles have been a source of diplomatic and cultural controversy since a row erupted over where the ancient artefacts should be homed.

-Athens has long demanded the return of the historic works, also known as the Parthenon Sculptures, which were removed from Greece by Lord Elgin in the early 19th century when he was the British ambassador to the Ottoman Empire.
+Athens has long demanded the return of the historic artworks, also known as the Parthenon Sculptures, which were removed from Greece by Lord Elgin in the early 19th century when he was the British ambassador to the Ottoman empire.

-A diplomatic row erupted on Tuesday after Rishi Sunak was accused of cancelling a meeting with the Greek prime minister at the 11th hour.
+A diplomatic row erupted on Monday after Rishi Sunak was accused of cancelling a meeting with the Greek prime minister at the eleventh hour.

-The diplomatic spat comes after Mr Mitsotakis had used an interview ahead of the anticipated talks to push for the return of the Elgin Marbles, saying the current situation was like the Mona Lisa painting being cut in half.
+The diplomatic spat came after Mr Mitsotakis had used an interview ahead of the anticipated talks to push for the return of the Elgin marbles, saying the current situation was akin to the Mona Lisa painting being cut in half.

-Visitors at the British Museum today demonstrated the clash of opinions - with some saying it’s like “cutting tower bridge in half” but others asking where the returning of artifacts would stop if they were to be returned.
+Visitors at the British Museum on Tuesday demonstrated the clash of opinions – with some saying it is like “cutting Tower Bridge in half” but others asking where the returning of artefacts would stop if they were to be returned.

-Greek tourists visiting London told The Independent in front of the statues that they should be returned.
+Greek tourists visiting London and the statues told The Independent that they should be returned.

 Commenting on the British prime minister’s late cancellation, Stella, also a Greek-Cypriot said: “It’s weird that Sunak cancelled the meeting, we didn’t know he did that.
 Maybe it was on purpose that it got cancelled?
 It was very last minute.”